Learning Zero-Shot Subject-Driven Video Generation Using 1% Compute: Experiments

 \subsection{Setup}

-\textbf{Implementation.} We build our approach on CogVideoX-5B, which adopts a 3D MM-DiT backbone~\cite{cogvideox}, trained with a DDIM scheduler~\cite{rombach2021highresolution}.
-Joint fine-tuning of the two tasks is performed using AdamW with a learning rate of $5 \times 10^{-5}$ and a cosine-with-restarts schedule.
-We fine-tune the CogVideoX-5B for 4,000 steps ($\sim$288 A100 GPU hours) using BF16 mixed precision, with batch sizes of 256 for images and 32 for videos.
-We apply LoRA (rank 128, dropout 0.1) to the designated trainable layers and use stochastic switching with probability $p=0.2$.
+\textbf{Implementation.} We build our approach on CogVideoX-5B and Wan 2.2-5B.
+CogVideoX-5B uses a 3D MM-DiT backbone~\cite{cogvideox} with a DDIM scheduler~\cite{rombach2021highresolution}, while Wan 2.2-5B uses an X-DiT backbone~\cite{wan2025} trained with flow matching.
+Fine-tuning with the two objectives is performed using AdamW with a learning rate of $5 \times 10^{-5}$ and a cosine-with-restarts schedule.
+We fine-tune the CogVideoX-5B and Wan 2.2-5B for 4,000 steps ($\sim$288 A100 GPU hours) using BF16 mixed precision, with batch sizes of 256 for images and 32 for videos.
+We apply LoRA (rank 128, dropout 0.2) to the designated trainable layers and use stochastic switching with probability $p=0.2$, based on the empirical choice.
+We provide an ablation study of LoRA rank and $p$ in the supplement.

-We use OminiControl’s Subject200K dataset as our paired subject-image set.
+We use OminiControl’s Subject200K dataset as our subject-image pairs.
 To study data efficiency, we additionally evaluate 2,000 and 4,000 subsets of Subject200K.
-We sample $\sim$4,000 unpaired videos (1\% of Pexels 400K), providing diverse real-world motion patterns.
+We sample $\sim$4,000 arbitrary videos (1\% of Pexels 400K~\cite{pexels}), providing diverse real-world motion patterns.
 We train two sampling-rate variants: an 8 FPS model aligned with the original CogVideoX setting, and a 16 FPS model further trained on Pexels videos to improve motion smoothness and temporal consistency at higher frame rates.
 All ablations are conducted on CogVideoX, with additional implementation details deferred to the supplementary material.

-\textbf{Baseline.} For zero-shot baselines, we use the SDV-Gen models of VideoBooth~\cite{videobooth}, Phantom~\cite{phantom} and VACE~\cite{vace} with Wan 2.1-1.3B and additionally compare with state-of-the-art SDI-Gen models OminiControl~\cite{ominicontrol}, BLIP-Diffusion~\cite{blipdiffusion}, and IP-Adapter~\cite{ipadapter}, combined with the CogVideoX-5B I2V model: each first performs subject-driven image generation with its original setup, and we then generate videos via CogVideoX-5B.
-For per-subject tuning, we add qualitative comparison with Still-Moving~\cite{stillmoving} and CustomCrafter~\cite{customcrafter}, using the results reported in their paper and supplements due to unavailable code or costly per-subject fine-tuning.
+\textbf{Baseline.} For zero-shot baselines, we use the SDV-Gen models of VideoBooth~\cite{videobooth}, Phantom~\cite{phantom} and VACE~\cite{vace} with Wan 2.1-1.3B and additionally compare with state-of-the-art SDI-Gen models OminiControl~\cite{ominicontrol}, BLIP-Diffusion~\cite{blipdiffusion}, and IP -Adapter~\cite{ipadapter}, combined with the CogVideoX-5B I2V model: each first performs subject-driven image generation with its original setup, and we then generate videos via CogVideoX-5B.
+For per-subject tuning, we additionally comapre with Still-Moving~\cite{stillmoving} and CustomCrafter~\cite{customcrafter} qualitatively, using the results reported in their paper due to unavailable code or costly per-subject tuning.